 LPC carries out management activities to help increase the chances for successful productivity and chick survival.
-In 2018 and 2019, LPC floated 8 nesting rafts each year on Squam Lake (Figure 3).
-In 2018, 5 of the 6 chicks hatched on Squam came from nesting rafts floated by LPC.
-In 2019, to date 3 rafts have been used, but no chicks have hatched yet from these nest attempts.
-All nesting attempts (10 in 2018 and 9 to date in 2019) have been protected by ropes and signs around the nesting areas, and chicks have been protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.
+In 2020, LPC floated 8 nesting rafts on Squam Lake (Figure 3), and 7 of those rafts were used.
+To date in 2020, all chicks produced on Squam have hatched from LPC's rafts.
+So far this year, LPC has protected 12 nesting attempts by placing ropes and signs around the nesting areas, and all chicks that hatched have been protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.